4-year professional bachelor’s programme | English-taught

-In addition to acquiring specialist knowledge, during the programme you will develop all sorts of competencies which you will need later for being able to carry out your work well.
-You will do this by, amongst other things, working on a project basis on ‘real life assignments’ from the industry.
-Alongside projects, you will follow lectures, guest lectures and seminars, courses, training and coaching sessions.
-You will also undertake a number of work placements and participate in excursions and study trips.
-The entire study programme is very much practice-based.
-The total package is optimally linked to the demands of the profession and the possibility of continuing your studies further.
+During your studies, you will acquire specialist knowledge and develop competences in the field of logistics that you need to be successful in your future job.
+In our learning community you will work on a project basis on real-life assignments from the logistics industry.
+In addition, you will attend lectures, guest lectures and seminars, training courses and coaching sessions.
+You will also do a number of work placements and participate in excursions and field trips.
+The study programme is practice-based and optimally linked to the demands of the industry!

 - Year 1

 The first year of the study programme is dedicated to learning about logistics and supply chain management at different types of companies.
 Year 1 is designed so that you come into contact with all facets within a company or organisation.

 After a general introduction, you will learn about the different functions and departments in a company, step by step, using real company cases.
 You will work together in groups on a project, so the knowledge you have gained can be applied immediately.
 Trends and developments within the logistics field are also discussed, and you will study innovations.
 You will learn about transport, distribution and inventory, but also about purchasing and sales, law and finance.
 Service logistics is also covered.
 In the second half of this year, you will assist in the day-to-day operations at a company of your choice and observe how logistics are organised and run.

 In the excursion week of the first year, you get the opportunity to see how logistics is applied at all kinds of companies - an eye-opener!

 In the second year, there is more freedom of choice.
 You will broaden your knowledge and be introduced to intermodal transport, import and export, manufacturing systems, and automation techniques.
 In a project, you will work on Business Intelligence, automation and robotisation, and applications of AI in logistics and supply chain management.